rightjs/rightjs-docs/docs/en/docs/dom/element.md

 __NOTE__: RightJS doesn't use any special interfaces to process node lists but uses simple {Array} instances.
-And as they support calls by name, you can take advantage of this working with DOM elements:
+And as they support calls by name, you can take advantage of them when work with DOM elements:

     $('some-list').select('li')
       .filter('hasClass', 'marked')